Hare Conditioned: Plot

-Bugs Bunny is revealed to be on display in the "Stacy's Department Store" window (a spoof of Macy's), helping to advertise camping gear.
+Bugs Bunny is revealed to be on display in the "Stacey's Department Store" window (a spoof of Macy's), helping to advertise camping gear.
 After closing time, Bugs retires to have a well-earned carrot.
-The store manager appears and informs Bugs that since the summer sale's over, he is being transferred to another department, which Bugs puzzles over ("tax-ealdormen?").
+The store manager appears and informs Bugs that since the summer sale's over, he is being transferred to another department, which Bugs puzzles over ("tax-e-doi-me?").
 The man tells the rabbit that he will look splendid... after he has been "stuffed".
 Right after Bugs does what he thinks could be a suitable pose, he ponders this for a second.
 Upon realizing that the manager intends to cut him open to be "stuffed," Bugs screams and begins a cartoon-long chase.

 The manager then chases Bugs into the jewelry department with a gun and fires when he catches sight of Bugs' ears sticking up from a counter.
 Bugs moves his ears so the bullets miss, but seems to raise his hands in surrender.
 As the manager gloats that he'll finish Bugs off, Bugs pops out from behind the counter (revealing that the raised hands were just a pair of gloves on the tips of his ears), armed with a gun as well, and states he'll finish off the manager.
 He pulls the trigger, to which the gun sticks out three "bang" signs, prompting the manager to stick three "ouch" signs out of his mouth.

 When the manager laughs that he outsmarted Bugs, Bugs distracts him, saying that he sounds "just like that guy on the radio: The Great Gildersneeze!"
-Bugs is right, the voice is a good imitation of Harold Peary's character in The Great Gildersleeve.
-The actor providing that voice here is uncredited, although Keith Scott seem to agree it was Dave Barry (for unknown reasons, Blanc dubbed one line for him - "Now I'll finish you off").
 The manager gushes over this comment, and Bugs swipes the gun away, making it go off in the process.
 The manager demands to know if Bugs had been trying to outsmart him, to which Bugs innocently states that he just did and gives the manager a wacky kiss on the nose.